 Refund = [[average gross monthly salary] x [# months worked]] x 0,0935

-This is the rule of the thumb some other minor factors can potentially impact the actual sum.
+This is the rule of thumb; some other factors can potentially impact the actual sum, like the Beitragsbemessungsgrenze which caps contributions for high salaries.
 Most online calculators provide a rough estimate that is good enough to get an idea.
 Don’t be surprised however, if the end sum does not exactly match.

 No matter what the German pension refund calculator says, the pension refund Germany offers depends on your specific situation.
 To get more detailed information, contact a Deutsche Rentenversicherung representative and ask for an overview of your account.
 This is a free service and just requires you to make an appointment.
 You can book an appointment online very easily here.